How To Tell The Two "Jungle Book" Movies Apart

 The Disney project, naturally titled The Jungle Book, is directed by Jon Favreau (Iron Man, Chef) and written by Justin Marks (Street Fighter: The Legend of Chun-Li).
 It's set to open on April 15, 2016.

 The Warner Bros. project is titled Jungle Book: Origins for some reason, and will serve as the feature writing debut of Callie Kloves (daughter of Harry Potter screenwriter Steve Kloves), and the feature directorial debut of actor Andy Serkis (The Lord of the Rings trilogy, King Kong, Rise of the Planet of the Apes).
-It is set to open just over a year after the Disney project, on Oct.
+It is set to open a year after the Disney project, on Oct.
 19, 2018, after the studio — on the eve of the release of the debut of Disney's Jungle Book movie — pushed back their film just over a year from its Oct.
 2017 release date.

 Other than the slightly different title of the Warner Bros. version, the biggest logistical difference between the two appears to be that Serkis will employ the performance capture techniques he's pioneered as an actor for many of the animal characters.
 For that film, the actors will provide much of the physical reference for the computer generated animals along with their voices.
 The animals in Favreau's Jungle Book, by contrast, will be animated separately by the visual effects team — those actors will supply their voices in an audio booth only.

 Regardless of the performance techniques, both projects have mounted a deep roster of equally impressive actors playing the various jungle animals who populate Kipling’s story.
 A relatively unknown young actor will play the live-action Mowgli in each version.

 Here’s a guide to help tell the two movies apart — using images largely from the beloved 1967 Disney animated version of The Jungle Book for reference.